-The Browns of Alaskan Bush People have been documenting their eccentric “wilderness” lifestyle for seven seasons now.
+The stars of Alaskan Bush People have been documenting their eccentric “wilderness” lifestyle for 13 seasons now.
 However, fans have started questioning how honest the family is with depicting their lives.
 Do the Browns really live in isolation in the middle of Alaska, or is the entire show fake?

 The family, who live out in an isolated part of the state, are known to shun modern society in preference for a simple life in “the bush.”
-But according to several sources, including locals who know the family and fans with savvy investigation skills, some pretty surprising lies have been uncovered about the Browns and their story.
-The video below takes you through four facts that might make you see the show in a whole new light.
+But according to several sources, including locals who know the family and fans with savvy investigation skills, some pretty surprising, ahem, exaggerations have been uncovered about the Browns and their story.